aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Find least frequent items
 -------------------------

 Did you notice that the buckets created with the help of ``terms`` aggregation are sorted by their size in descending order?
-You might wonder, what can you do to find the least frequent items.
+You might wonder how you can find the least frequent items?

-You can use ``rare_terms`` aggregations! ``rare_terms`` creates a set of buckets sorted by number of documents in ascending order.
+You can use the ``rare_terms`` aggregation!
+This creates a set of buckets sorted by number of documents in ascending order.
 As a result, the most rarely used items will be at the top of the response.

 ``rare_terms`` request is very similar to ``terms``, however, instead of `size` property which defines total number of created buckets, ``rare_terms`` relies on ``max_doc_count``, which sets upper limit for number of documents per bucket.